 The dry season also falls in high/peak season when the travel expenses are expected to increase, especially on Christmas/New Year Eve or Lao New Year in mid-April.
 Therefore, making travel service reservations at the earliest stage possible is highly suggested to avoid full occupancy or lower service quality.

 As Laos has been overlooked as a travel destination with fewer tourists than its neighboring countries, it also means less tourism infrastructure than other countries in the region.

 It is obviously seen that the most common & fastest way to get to Laos is by flights (direct, daily or not frequently, depends on travel dates).
-There are 2 main international airports in Laos are Wattay International Airport (Vientiane – VTE) & Luang Prabang International Airport (Luang Prabang – LPQ) where locate several airlines carriers such as Lao Airlines (QV), Vietnam Airlines (VN), Bangkok Airways (PG) & Thai Airways (TG).
+There are 2 main international airports in Laos are Wattay International Airport (Vientiane – VTE) & Luang Prabang International Airport (Luang Prabang – LPQ) where to locate several airlines carriers such as Lao Airlines (QV), Vietnam Airlines (VN), Bangkok Airways (PG) & Thai Airways (TG).

 Lao Airlines provides the most various domestic and international flights, of which, from Vientiane, there are international flights to/from Phnom Penh, Siem Reap (Cambodia); some provinces in China; Seoul (Korea); Bangkok, Chiang Mai (Thailand) or Hanoi, Ho Chi Minh City, Danang (Vietnam).

-Bangkok Airlines provides flights to Luang Prabang from Bangkok, Chiang Mai or Phuket and vice versa.
+Bangkok Airlines provides flights to Luang Prabang from Bangkok, Chiang Mai, or Phuket, and vice versa.

-Thai Airways have flights from Ho Chi Minh City, Hanoi to Luang Prabang, Vientiane and vice versa.
+Thai Airways have flights from Ho Chi Minh City, Hanoi to Luang Prabang, Vientiane, and vice versa.

 Thailand Laos Checkpoints